Your Presentence Report and How to Improve It

 Improving Your Presentence Report

-Judges typically don't have time to investigate the circumstances of individual cases, so they usually rely heavily on—and often rubber-stamp—sentencing recommendations in presentence reports.
+Judges typically don't have time to investigate the circumstances of individual cases, so they usually rely heavily on—and may rubber-stamp—sentencing recommendations in presentence reports.
 For this reason, it is important for the defendant to make a positive impression on the probation officer preparing the report.

 Getting a Fair Presentence Report